easeaico/pulse-go/docs/Methodology/EnvironmentMethodology.md

 <i>@equationdef {q_res}</i>
 </center><br>

-Figure 12 highlights the source element that is modified by the respiration method.
+@figureref {EnvironmentRespirationElements} highlights the source element that is modified by the respiration method.

 <center>
 <a href="./Images/Environment/EnvironmentRespirationCircuit.png"><img src="./Images/Environment/EnvironmentRespirationCircuit.png"></a>
-<i>Figure 12.
-The respiratory flow source is directly calculated by the respiratory calculations, which is boxed in the circuit diagram.</i>
+<i>@figuredef {EnvironmentRespirationElements} The respiratory flow source is directly calculated by the respiratory calculations, which is boxed in the circuit diagram.</i>
 </center><br>

 ### Submerged